Soft Skills

 -

-Dive in immersive 1.5-hour classes
+Dive in weekly immersive 1.5-hour classes

-Every class offers an engaging, hands-on experience, so students can dive deep and truly explore each essential skill.
+With 30+ modules, and each taking 4 classes to complete, students can dive deep and truly explore each essential skill.
 Max 7 students per class.

 Learn only from real-world cases